-Major Botardo is a U.S. Air Force Foreign Area Officer with a regional focus in Southeast Asia.
-He joined the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI-APCSS) in August 2017 as a College Operations Officer.
-Prior to joining APCSS, Maj Botardo was a student at the Naval Postgraduate School, Monterey, California studying Southeast Asia regional security studies under the Air Force International Affairs Officer Deliberate Development Program.
+Major Botardo is currently assigned to the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI-APCSS) as USINDOPACOM Foreign Area Officer, with a regional focus in Southeast Asia.
+He joined DKI-APCSS in August 2017 as a Military Professor and College Operations Officer.
+Prior to joining DKI-APCSS, Maj Botardo was a student at the Naval Postgraduate School, Monterey, California studying Southeast Asia regional security studies under the Air Force International Affairs Officer Deliberate Development Program.

 Maj Botardo is also a career Cyberspace Operations Officer.
 From 2004 to 2008, he served many positions at the Headquarters US Air Forces Europe, Directorate of Communications and Information at Ramstein AB, Germany.
 From 2008 to 2011, he served as a Flight Commander, 1st Joint Communications Squadron, Joint Communications Support Element at MacDill AFB, Florida.
 From 2011 to 2015, he was assigned to the Headquarters Air Force Space Command at Peterson AFB, Colorado serving multiple positions culminating as the Cyber Strategy Branch Chief, Directorate of Integrated Air, Space, and Cyberspace Operations.
 He has served on multiple deployments providing communications support to Special Operations Forces during Operations IRAQI FREEDOM and ENDURING FREEDOM.